How to smoke wax becomes a secondary detail if we don’t know first what wax actually is!

 This is perhaps the most elementary dabbing method available, a step-up from a plastic bottle bong.
 Unlike bongs, dab rigs cannot be emulated with plastic because of the extremely high temperatures required for use.

-Once the knife is red hot you will take a dab of wax with a second unheated knife and you will touch the wax with the hot knife to vaporize it.
+Once the knife is red hot you will take a dab of wax with a second unheated knife.
+You will touch the wax with the hot knife to vaporize it.

-With a plastic bottle cut in half and placed in your mouth, you will hover the wider (cut) end of it over the knives and be able to inhale the vapor without a rig.
+With a plastic bottle cut in half and placed in your mouth.
+You’ll hover the wider end of it over the knives and be able to inhale the vapor without a rig.

 Wax, like oil and shatter, is just a form of cannabis concentrate.
 The only difference between these three is the extraction and processing methods used to produce each one.
 Each method provides the end concentrate product with different consistencies and qualities.